pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 **January, 2025**

 Georgiana of Bucharest!
-She put the Terminal Tabs of the gMail gCloud gShell forward as the most available Linux Hosts
+She put Terminal Tabs of gShell forward as the most available Linux Hosts

 Natalia of Bucharest!